Race Director's Primer

 |After The Race

-The Race Director's Primer is a new feature of the NVRC web site and as such is a "work in progress".
+The Race Director's Primer is a "work in progress".
 Experienced race director's are encouraged to critique the page.
 Comments and suggestions should be sent to Marty Mazur.

 The Nittany Valley Running Club is happy to help you plan and carry out your race.
 Feel free to contact a club officer with questions.
 But before doing that, read through the following primer on how to direct a race.
 The primer will answer most of your general questions, and has information that is specifically for race directors in the State College area.